Skip to main content

 Use Priority Fees

-Solana's fee priority system allows you to set an additional fee on top of the base fee for a transaction, which gives your transaction a higher priority in the leader's queue.
+Solana's priority fees allow you to set an additional fee on top of the base fee for a transaction, which gives your transaction a higher priority in the leader's queue.
 By bidding more for priority status, your transaction will be more likely to be confirmed quickly by the network.

 Priority fees can be added to your transaction by including a setComputeUnitPrice instruction in your transaction: